noran-mohamed/freeCodeCamp_courses/README.md

 ## media_catalogue.py -> A Media Catalogue System
 A media catalogue system that manages movies and TV series using object-oriented principles, with validation, inheritance, custom exceptions, and categorized display of media items.

+## discount_calculator.py -> A Discount Calculator
+A discount calculator that can apply different discount strategies to products.
+The system will determine the best price for a customer based on multiple discount rules.